GoogleCloudPlatform/DataflowTemplates/v2/mongodb-to-googlecloud/docs/MongoDbToBigQueryCDC/README.md

 {
   "image": "gcr.io/<project-name>/mongodb-to-bigquery-cdc",
   "metadata": {
-    "name": "MongoDb To BigQuery",
+    "name": "MongoDb To BigQuery CDC",
-    "description": "A pipeline reads from MongoDB and writes to BigQuery.", "parameters": [
+    "description": "A pipeline reads changestream from MongoDb and writes to BigQuery.", "parameters": [
       {
         "name": "mongoDbUri",